9Sefa9/MemeSite/README.md

 and a little bit CSS.
 Any contribution are welcome.

 ## Available Scripts
+First, run
+### `npm install`
+to download the node_modules and dependencies.

-In the project directory, you can run:
+After that in the project directory, you can run:

 ### `yarn start` or
 ### `npm start`